mjal/maxime.lalis.se/content/posts/eligiblity-distribution.md

 }
 ```

-It could also model proxy voting ("procuration" in french)
+It could also model proxy voting ("procuration" in french).

 ```js
 // To distribute credentials to voter